kurahaupo/libera-chat.github.io/policies.md

 In case of loss of founders and/or all channel operators, someone representing the project or community should contact staff.
 In case of an official project contacting us about a channel already registered to a community, our staff will try to find a good solution.
-However, a community ran channel in the primary namespace could be transferred over in this case.
+However, a community-run channel in the primary namespace could be transferred over in this case.

 Channels in the secondary namespace (`##`) are informal channels and allocated on a first-come, first-served basis to the first person who registers them